hajduakos/hajduakos.github.io/README.md

 ## <i class="fas fa-user fa-fw"></i> About Me
-Computer scientist located in London, UK.
-PhD in formal methods and verification techniques.
+Computer scientist located in London, UK, working on static analysis at Facebook.
+PhD in formal methods from BME, Hungary.
+Former intern at CERN and SRI International.
 Feeling the most comfortable at the intersection of theory and practice, where the latest research results come to life in real-world solutions.

 ## <i class="fas fa-fire fa-fw"></i> News
+- **2021/03/08** I'm happy to join the group of [Dino Distefano](https://www.linkedin.com/in/dinodistefano) at Facebook to work on static analysis.
 - **2021/01/22** Competition contribution [paper](publications/tacas2021.pdf) accepted to [TACAS 2021](https://etaps.org/2021/tacas).
 - **2020/12/16** Our [gazer-theta](https://github.com/ftsrg/theta) toolchain qualified to [SV-COMP'21](https://sv-comp.sosy-lab.org/2021/).
 - **2020/11/27** I defended my [thesis](https://repozitorium.omikk.bme.hu/bitstream/handle/10890/13523/ertekezes.pdf) and officially got my PhD.